jeks313/ops-docs/21_logging.md

 - If events are numbered in the 100's of millions, it is acceptable to log a summary roll up of events per time period, but events (and thus activity) must be logged.
 - Log exceptions with no context.
 - Log warnings, or WARN level
 These should never be present in production quality code.
 Why?
 These are developer todo lists in log file form.
 What are warnings?
 Something bad, that’s not quite an error?
 Do you want someone to take action on this message?
 If so it’s an error, if not, it’s informational.
 If it caused the user to fail, it’s an error.
 If it did not it’s informational.
 As a developer do you want to know when that happens, and how often?
 Create a log event with a metric that you can visualize and get alerted on.
 Include it in your SLO.
 So, warnings are work that has not be completed yet, and a warning that the service is not ready.
-- Errors, Warnings, Info, Trace
--- Errors
--- Warnings
-These should never be present in production quality code.
-Why?
-These are developer todo lists in log file form.
-What are warnings?
-Something bad, that’s not quite an error?
-Do you want someone to take action on this message?
-If so it’s an error, if not, it’s informational.
-If it caused the user to fail, it’s an error.
-If it did not it’s informational.
-As a developer do you want to know when that happens, and how often?
-Create a log event with a metric that you can visualize and get alerted on.
-Include it in your SLO.
-So, warnings are work that has not be completed yet, and a warning that the service is not ready.
 - Results
 Return code, HTTP response code, timing